Architected Materials and Additive Manufacturing (AM2) Lab

 Moini Lab receives Schmidt Transformative Technology Fund

-AM2 Lab, in collaboration with Profs.
-Emily Davidson and Sujit Datta, will work on new functional water-absorbing concrete for flood mitigation.
+AM2 Lab, in collaboration with Davidson and Datta Labs, will work on new functional water-absorbing concrete.

 Read more here